Table of Contents

 There are several contingencies that are common.

-- Financing Contingency: Unless the buyer is paying cash for a home, the financing contingency will insure that if the buyer’s loan gets turned down for any reason, they will be released from the contract.
+- Financing Contingency: This gives the buyer time to apply for and obtain financing for the purchase of the property.
+Unless the buyer is paying cash for a home, the financing contingency will insure that if the buyer’s loan gets turned down for any reason, they will be released from the contract.
 The contingency will specify a date by which the buyer needs to secure a mortgage.

 - Appraisal Contingency: Every lender requires an appraisal.
-If the home appraises for less than the contracted price, then the lender will not agree to lend that amount for the home.
+If the home appraises for less than the contracted price, then the lender will not agree to lend that amount for the home, and the buyer can back out.
+(The buyer and seller can also negotiate another solution.)
 This is why we often call the appraisal “the second sale”.
 They have to be assured that if the buyer ever defaults on the loan, they will be able to re-sell the home for the amount loaned on it.
 Appraisals can be challenged, if buyers and sellers are patient.
 If the appraisal on the home is higher than the purchase price, this can be good for the buyer.
 The loan is not in jeopardy…but not so good for the seller.

-- Home Inspection Contingency: It is always the buyers right and choice to have a home inspection, and we highly recommend it.
+- Home Inspection Contingency: This gives the buyer the right to have the home inspected by a set date, and determine if the condition of the property works for them financially.
+It is always the buyers right and choice to have a home inspection, and we highly recommend it.
 If they discover a major flaw in the home that they just can’t live with, they can void the contract.
 Getting the home inspection done as soon as possible leaves time for negotiation and repairs, if necessary.
 If the seller elects not to do repairs or remediation, if issues are found, the buyer has the right to void the contract without losing their deposit.